unixpickle/ANBasicCompiler/README.md

 ANBasic
 =======

 ANBasic is my personal spin on the primitive programming language used on my Casio fx-9750G Plus calculator.
 This project is going to process a script in ANBasic, process and tokenize it, group the tokens, and compile it to my own proprietary binary format.
-I will then make another project that is able to execute ANBasic binary files.
+This project also includes a runtime that loads a compiled ANBasic script, and executes it, printing output to the console.

 Sample ANBasic
 ==============